aallam/aallam.github.io/_posts/2026-04-12-code-execution-for-mcp.md

 );
 ```

 This keeps the API close to the MCP TypeScript SDK itself: the server is declared once, `zod` stays the schema language, and the same server can be exposed to guest code as a callable namespace.
+That same shape also works with `new QuickJsExecutor({ host: "worker" })` or `new QuickJsExecutor({ host: "process" })` when you want a stronger local boundary, without changing how capabilities are declared.

 ## Boundary